fossasia/eventyay-tickets/_sources/user/events/email.rst.txt

 Order custom mail
-    You can use pretix' admin interface to directly send an e-mail with a custom text to the customer of a specific order.
+    You can use eventyay' admin interface to directly send an e-mail with a custom text to the customer of a specific order.
 In this case, this will be the default text and might save you time by not having to re-type all of it every time.